intel-analytics/BigDL-2.x/docs/docs/models/textclassification/programming-guide.md

 # Analytics Zoo Text Classification API

-Analytics Zoo provides a convenient API to create a model with different encoders that can be used for classifying texts.
+Analytics Zoo provides a set of pre-defined models that can be used for classifying texts with different encoders.
 This model could be fed into NNFrames and BigDL Optimizer directly for training.

 ### Scala API
 To create a `TextClassifier` model in Scala: